This Step: Practice Driving

 - You must have your permit on you every time you get behind the wheel

-- You must be accompanied by a licensed driver who is at least 20 years old and has held a valid license for two years
+- You must be accompanied by a licensed driver who is at least 20 years old and has held a valid license for 2 years

 - This accompanying operator must also be licensed to drive the same class of vehicle you are driving under his supervision